coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

 * C is a curly spec
 * C++ is a curly spec
-* Bash/Sh and Lua are both tools and HL specs
+* sh/bash/Lua are both tools and HL specs
 * the kernel is a runtime
 * the gnu compiler is a tool

-Clearly this is not 1-on-1 applicable, but C/C++ Bash/sh/Lua have never disappeared, despite the love/hate.
+Clearly this is not 1-on-1 applicable, but the use of sh/bash/lua still is huge, despite the love/hate back then.
-See a pattern?
+See a pattern here?

 ### Stop using X! use X instead!